 The sculpture is currently being created by renown artist John McKenna a4a.co.uk and is based upon an existing statue of ‘an ordinary soldier of the Worcester Regiment’ by Charles Sergeant Jagger who served as a Lieutenant in the Worcestershires.
 Jagger served in Gallipoli and on the Western Front, and was wounded three times.
 He was awarded the Military Cross for gallantry.
 The Sentry is based on a ‘Maquette’ made by Jagger which is currently held in the Worcester Museum in Worcester City.

-Below are images of John McKenna’s work – detailing the process and progress so far.
+John McKenna at work creating The Sentry detailing the process and progress so far.

-Our statue has been kindly funded and supported by a number of:
+Our statue has been kindly funded and supported by a number of organisations:

 - Norton-Juxta-Kempsey Parish Council.